 The Legal Aid Society offers new lawyers a unique opportunity to advocate for social justice and law reform, develop outstanding legal skills, and join a staff of dedicated and expert legal advocates with a national reputation for excellence, while doing extraordinary community-based work on behalf of low-income clients who need legal assistance.
 Legal Aid attorneys serve as public defenders, as civil legal services lawyers in housing, benefits, family law, immigration, health law, consumer law and scores of other civil matters, and as attorneys for children in child protective, delinquency and PINS proceedings.
 The Legal Aid Society has a comprehensive and innovative approach to providing cutting edge legal services for clients.
 Recruitment Brochure.

-All applicants for staff attorney positions must apply electronically via email@example.com.
+All applicants for staff attorney positions must apply electronically by following the application deadlines in the 2013-2014 Staff Attorney and Law Student Intern Hiring Season document.
 The Legal Aid Society is reducing its carbon footprint and therefore paper applications are not accepted.
-Your application must include a cover letter, transcript, resume, writing sample, a list of references and the Applicant Questionnaire and the Applicant Information Form.
-The absence of these forms will result in a delay in the processing of your application.
-Please email the application in .pdf format.
+In order to apply, all applicants must include a cover letter, transcript, resume, writing sample, a list of references and the Applicant Questionnaire and the Applicant Information Form in one single PDF.
+We will only accept an application submitted in one single PDF.
+Applications submitted without all the required materials will not be processed.

 The Legal Aid Society has performed this role in City, State and federal courts since 1876.
-It does so by capitalizing on the diverse expertise, experience, and capabilities of 1,000 of the brightest legal minds.
-These 1,000 Legal Aid Society lawyers work with 600 social workers, investigators, paralegals and support and administrative staff.
+It does so by capitalizing on the diverse expertise, experience, and capabilities of 1,100 of the brightest legal minds.
+These 1,100 Legal Aid Society lawyers work with some 700 social workers, investigators, paralegals and support and administrative staff.
 Through a network of borough, neighborhood, and courthouse offices in 25 locations in New York City, the Society provides comprehensive legal services in all five boroughs of New York City for clients who cannot afford to pay for private counsel.
 A Day in the Life of The Legal Aid Society

 The Society’s legal program operates three major practices — Civil, Criminal and Juvenile Rights — and receives volunteer help from law firms, corporate law departments and expert consultants that is coordinated by the Society’s Pro Bono program.
 Annually, the Society handles more than 300,000 cases and legal matters for clients with civil, criminal, and juvenile rights problems.
 The Legal Aid Society takes on more cases for more clients than any other legal services organization in the United States.
 And it brings a depth and breadth of perspective that is unmatched in the legal profession.